“22 Hours (II)” began with a slow Saturday and an American Songwriter magazine article.

 The imagery that invades a touring singer-songwriter’s life started to form in my head and I couldn’t let it go.
 “Tattoo all-nighter” and a Volkswagon showed up and I knew I had something.
 I dumped the first version and went with the one that took me back to my Folk and Americana roots.

-The bridge changed late in the game, and just before I went to record the song.
 A huge Thank you to Susan Gibson for pushing me to find a better bridge.

 Why the “II” in the title?
 Because I have to have a way to differentiate it from the first version in my song catalogue!